mikesplore/Class-Portal/app/src/main/java/com/app/classportal/Updates.md

 4. **`ColorSettings` Composable Function:**
     - **State Management:**
         - Manages local state variables for each color (`primaryColor`, `secondaryColor`, etc.)
-        - Uses `LaunchedEffect` to keep these variables in sync with `globalcolors.currentScheme`.
+        - Uses `LaunchedEffect` to keep these variables in sync with `GlobalColors.currentScheme`.
     - **Input Fields (`OutlinedColorTextField`):**
         - Four text fields for inputting hex color codes.
         - Includes an error checking mechanism (`isValidHexColor`) to validate the input.
-        - The `onValueChange` callback updates the corresponding local state variable without modifying the `globalcolors` immediately.
+        - The `onValueChange` callback updates the corresponding local state variable without modifying the `GlobalColors` immediately.
     - **Save and Revert Buttons:**
         - The "Save Colors" button:
             - Creates a new `ColorScheme` object from the input values.
-            - Calls `globalcolors.saveColorScheme` to persist the changes.
+            - Calls `GlobalColors.saveColorScheme` to persist the changes.
             - Triggers the `onSave` lambda (passed from the parent composable), which likely refreshes the app's UI to reflect the new colors.
             - After saving, displays an alert dialog message about the upcoming refresh.
         - The "Revert to Default Colors" button:
-            - Calls `globalcolors.resetToDefaultColors` to restore default colors.
+            - Calls `GlobalColors.resetToDefaultColors` to restore default colors.
             - Triggers the `onRevert` lambda for UI refresh.
             - Also displays the refresh alert dialog message.